Tony Cottee: Management career

 After being released by Norwich on 31 October 2000, he took over as player-manager of Barnet, a team closer to his home in London.
 After winning his first game with the club 7–0 vs Blackpool, Barnet hit a run of poor form which left them facing relegation from the Football League.
 Cottee resigned on 16 March 2001, however his replacement, John Still (who left the club just before Cottee's appointment six months earlier), was unable to rescue the team from relegation.
 However, Cottee did manage an impressive nine goals from 16 Division Three games.

 International career

 Cottee made his debut for England against Sweden on 10 September 1986 as a substitute and went on to win 7 caps, starting once against Scotland at Hampden Park in the 1989 Rous Cup in a 2–0 win.

 Personal life

-Cottee has stated that he diligently maintains a scrapbook containing press cuttings of every goal he has scored throughout his playing career.
+Cottee has stated that he diligently maintains a scrapbook containing press cuttings of every goal he scored throughout his playing career.

 Media career

-He is now a commentator with Sky Sports and occasional pundit for Malaysian network Astro, appearing on its 2010 World Cup and Premier League studio coverage in Kuala Lumpur.
+He is currently a commentator with Sky Sports and occasional pundit for Malaysian network Astro, appearing on its 2010 World Cup and Premier League studio coverage in Kuala Lumpur.